dojo/docs/dojo/date.rst

 Introduction
 ============

 Dealing with dates in software can be trickier than it seems.
-The web and Javascript add to the challenge.
+The web and JavaScript add to the challenge.
 Because your code is on the web, users are likely to execute it in a variety of platforms in different locales and time zones, and JavaScript isn't always helpful abstracting these issues in development.
 JavaScript has got a bunch of quirks of its own related to dates, perhaps worthy of their own cookies, but it's got a reasonably straightforward API.
 When you're